pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 At this stage, you do not need to add the TA or instructor into your team's communications channel.
 We might do that at a later stage, but at this stage, the plan is that if you need to communicate with the TA or instructor, you can do so through Piazza, or through your mentor (your mentor is on a separate "instructional staff" Slack channel that already exists.)

 For Credit: Document the choice of communications channel on your flip chart.

+You earn these points if/only if:
+* your team's flip chart identifies a communications channel in lab on {{page.assigned | | date: "%a, %b %d"}}
+* your mentor documents that they were able to reach you, personally, over that channel on or before the due date/time for this lab, i.e.

+These points do not require being physically present in lab on {{page.assigned | | date: "%a, %b %d"}}; you can earn them even if you were not there, as long as you get added to the communications channel.
+Getting yourself added is your responsiblity.
+Ways you can try:
+* You can reach out to your mentor via a private "Instructor Note" on Piazza, and they can put you in touch with fellow team members.
+* You can reach out to fellow team members via a public post on Piazza.

 ## Step 3: Discuss the User Journey